 When it comes to cooking with fire, I have a couple small kettle BBQs but the main kit I use for cooking are:

 - Barbeskew - this was the first piece of kit that really got me into serious BBQ and cooking bigger pieces of meat.
 It's basically a dedicated rotisserie (with several spits).
 Rotisserie cooking really is a lot of fun, and I don't think there is a better way to cook a whole chicken than spit-roasting.

 - Webber Smokey Mountain 47 - as I started to cooker bigger pieces on the spit, I started reading more and more about other things I could cook, and as you might imagine low-and-slow and smoking came up a lot, so I invested in this.
 It's such a great bit of kit, reliable and great results smoking food.
 Because I'm a nerd I love checking on it, but its a work horse at keeping temperature

-- Masterbuild Kamado - my latest addition just last year (2020).
+- Masterbuild Kamado - my latest BBQ addition, bought mid pandemic (2020), it made sense to expand my outdoor cooking with the increased amount of time I had at home and outdoors.
 I considered a whole range of new kit during the year, came very close to getting a pellet grill, or a gass grill, but in the end this is what I went for.
 Fuel efficient and good flexibility when it comes to temperatures and cooking styles.

 - Ooni Karu 16 multi-fuel - the latest addition to outdoors cooking, at the end of 2022.
 I had long fancied a pizza oven and this was a birthday gift from my wife.
 It's a great machine, dual-fuel definitely a huge plus - can have a party when entertaining and use wood, or for a quick and easy cook for the family start up the gas.
 Despite my obvious beginner levels of skill it has never failed to produce great pizza.